intjar-stats/intjar-stats/README.md

 Conducting interdisciplinary research on environmental applications of **GIS**, **Remote Sensing**, and **Machine Learning** for sustainable spatial planning and environmental monitoring.

-**Selected Contributions**
+### Selected Contributions

-• Developed geospatial workflows for environmental analysis
+- Developed geospatial workflows for environmental analysis.

-• Performed land-use and land-cover (LULC) analysis using satellite imagery
+- Performed land-use and land-cover (LULC) analysis using satellite imagery.

-• Assessed landfill suitability and illegal dumping locations
+- Assessed landfill suitability and illegal dumping locations.

-• Applied machine learning for spatial prediction and environmental intelligence
+- Applied machine learning for spatial prediction and environmental intelligence.
 ---

 ## 🏛 IDEAS Foundation